-Name of Student Address
+Name e of Student Address

-Schoo bl Grade
+Schoo)) Grade

-A. I am requesting permission for my child named above to: (Check one or both)
+Α. I am requesting permission for my c hild named above to: (Check one or both)

-use or receive the following over-the-counter medication(s)
+use or receive the following o over-the-counter medication(s)

 Medication:

 Dosage:

 Check Option 1 or 2 below.

-1. Self-administer such medication(s) in the presence of an authorized staff member.
+1. Self-administer such med lication(s) in the presence of an authorized staff member.

-2. Keep the medication(s) in his/her possession and self-administer as needed.
+2. Keep the medication(s) ir n his/her possession and self-administer as needed.

-В. С. D. I will assume responsibility for safe delivery of the medication to school.
-I will notify the school immediately if there is any change in the use of the medication or the prescribed treatment.
-Our physician has instructed that this medication should be administered in the above designate
+В. С. D. prescribed treatment. delivery of the medication to school. if there is any change in the use of the medication or the is medication should be administered in the above designated

-E. rd of Education, its officials, and its employees harmless from Inforeseeable for damages or injury resulting directly or
+E. I release and agree to hold the Board d of Education, its officials, and its employees harmless from nforeseeable for damages or injury resulting directly or

-Signature of Parent Date
+Signa ture of Parent Date

 Home e Telephone Work Telephone

-AUT HORIZATION FOR STAFF
+AUTH ORIZATION FOR STAFF

-d to administer the above-non-prescribed medication(s)/
+ollowing staff members are authorized ment(s): to administer the above-non-prescribed medication(s)/

 V